 Thank you for your input.
 Support of Ruby 2.6.x is planned for Plesk Onyx 17.9 in one of future updates.

 We use Let's Encrypt for almost all our clients on our shared server.
 1 of our clients emailed us stating that his SSL was expiring soon so I hoped on the server to check and I couldn't find any info regarding issue or expiration date.
 I had to visit the websites frontend and check the SSL info that way.
-I think it would be very helpful to have that information displayed somewhere within Plesk Panel.1 vote
+I think it would be very helpful to have that information displayed somewhere within Plesk Panel.2 votes

 1. you can use Security Advisor Extension, Domains tab.